Guillermo-Ramirez-Jimenez/Alien-Invasion/README.md

-# Space-Invaders
+# Space Invaders
-The classic game in Python, from the book Python Crash Course.
+The classic game in PyGame, from the book Python Crash Course.